 A few small tricks will make your soup even richer, creamier, and more flavorful.

-- Use high-quality sausage – The better the sausage, the deeper and more robust the flavor.
+- Use high-quality sausage - The better the sausage, the deeper and more strong the flavor, especially pork sausages seasoned with fennel and garlic.

-- Let the broth simmer before adding the tortellini – This helps develop a more intense taste.
+- Let the broth simmer before adding the tortellini - This helps develop a more intense taste; simmer at a gentle bubble for at least 10 minutes.

-- Don’t overcook the pasta – Tortellini should be tender but not mushy.
+- Don't overcook the pasta - Tortellini should be tender but not mushy, usually 3-5 minutes for fresh tortellini.

-- Stir in greens at the end – This keeps them vibrant and slightly crisp.
+- Stir in greens at the end - This keeps them bright and slightly crisp.

-- Make it ahead of time – The flavors blend even better after a day in the fridge.
+- Make it ahead of time - The flavors blend even better after a day in the fridge; try cowboy-style soup ideas for make-ahead meals.

 By following these tips, you'll get the most flavorful, well-balanced soup every time.